prog4biol/evop2019/EVOP_Python_2018.md

 ```

 > 1. This code executes the `findall()` function once
-> 2. The subpatterns are returned
+> 2. The subpatterns are returned in a tuple
 > 3. The subpatterns are stored in the variables upstream and downstream
 > 4. The for block of code is executed
 > 5. The `findall()` searches again